Barbara Steveni: Career

 Steveni initially worked in Performance art and engaged with the shift towards Conceptual art.
 She participated in Fluxus networks in the late 1950s and 1960s and created Happenings and assemblage sculptures.
 In 1965 Steveni had the idea to found the Artist Placement Group (APG), inspired by an invitation from Frank Martin at the St Martin's School of Art for her to give a lecture to students on the role of the artist in society.

-Working in collaboration with Latham, Steveni formally launched the APG in 1966.
+Working in collaboration with John Latham, Steveni formally launched the APG in 1966.
 In 1998, during an interview, recorded for National Life Stories for Artists’ Lives, Barbara Streveni revealed that the idea for the Artist Placement Group came to her when one night she got lost while driving through the industrial estate.
 Latham and Steveni were joined by artists including Jeffrey Shaw, Stuart Brisley, David Hall and Barry Flanagan.
 As well as securing support from Martin, Steveni also made contact with the industrialist Sir Robert Adeane, who acted as a chairman for many companies, and encouraged Steveni to put her concept into action.
-APG aimed to partner artists in private companies and public bodies, in order to fight the isolation of the artist from wider society.
+APG aimed to partner artists in private companies and public bodies, to fight the isolation of the artist from wider society.
 In 1968, Steveni approached the chairman of the Arts Council of Great Britain with a proposal to use the Hayward Gallery for an exhibition.

 This was realised in 1971 with the exhibition Art and Economics.
 Steveni set up the first placement secured by the organisation between Garth Evans and the British Steel Corporation in 1969.
 Other artists who had important placements with APG included Keith Arnatt, Ian Breakwell, Stuart Brisley, George Levantis and David Hall.
 In the 1980s, feeling that the notion of the artist placement had been appropriated and diluted by many arts and academic organisations, Steveni and Latham changed the name of APG to O+I or Organisation & Imagination.

 Throughout the APG's operation, Steveni played a fundamental directorial role in its administration and running, making connections between artists and industry, securing funding and arranging payments.
 Steveni's extensive managerial role has, however, often been obscured within histories of the APG, and the historical focus has mainly been on the work of Latham.